Bitcoin outflow from exchanges suggests confidence crypto rout is over

+The fewer coins available for sale on exchanges, the better the chance of markets rising.

-With blockchain data showing that bearish market sentiment is weakening, oversold bitcoin (BTC, -1.4%) may succeed in establishing a base below $40,000.
+With blockchain data showing bearish market sentiment is weakening, oversold bitcoin may succeed in establishing a foothold above $40,000.
+The cryptocurrency crossed above the psychological hurdle soon before press time, having put in lows near $37,000 during the Asian hours.

-Investors typically transfer coins to exchanges when they want to sell their holdings, so consistent net inflows represent a bearish mood, with outflows signalling bullish sentiment.
+- Investors typically transfer coins to exchanges when they want to sell their holdings, so consistent net inflows represent a bearish mood, with outflows signaling bullish sentiment.

+- The seven-day average of net flows turned positive on April 22, and rose to a 14-month high of 10,628 BTC on May 17, a sign some holders may have been panicking.

+- The bitcoin sell-off gathered pace, with prices dropping to lows near $30,000 on May 17.
+The decline marked a slump of more than 50% from the record-high $64,801 reached on April 1.

 All writers’ opinions are their own and do not constitute financial advice in any way whatsoever.
 Nothing published by CoinDesk constitutes an investment recommendation, nor should any data or Content published by CoinDesk be relied upon for any investment activities.
 CoinDesk strongly recommends that you perform your own independent research and/or speak with a qualified investment professional before making any financial decisions.